 Mick and Sue and the cool gang

-Policies: 24 hour Cancellation policy operates to cancel or change appointments, toileting in the pool will result in a £50 charge, any block bookings must be used in within 8 weeks of payment date - no roll overs allowed.
+Policies: 24 hour Cancellation policy operates to cancel or change appointments, toileting in the treadmill will result in a £50 charge

-Now welcoming veterinary physiotherapist Hollee Laurna McEvoy who will be running weekly physio clinics on site with us.
-She is a fully qualified and insured member of the NAVP (national association of veterinary physiotherapists).
+We work alongside veterinary physiotherapist Hollee Laura McEvoy who runs physio clinics on site with us or at your home.
+Hollee is a fully qualified and insured member of the NAVP (national association of veterinary physiotherapists).
 Hollee graduated from university in the summer of 2018 with a BSc in veterinary physiotherapy.
 She has since been running her business 'HLM Animal physiotherapy' offering mobile and in practice treatments and assessments for small animal patients.